 Answer:

-Without a proper treatment, OCD tends to get chronic.
-Treatment for OCD lasts in avarage longer than treatment for anxiety or depression.
+Without proper treatment, OCD tends to get chronic.
+Treatment for OCD lasts usually longer than treatment for anxiety or depression.
 Therapy for OCD lasting several years is not unusual.

 The state-of-the-art therapy for OCD is a combination of medication with regular psychiatric monitoring and psychotherapy.
 There are self-help strategies complementary to the above-mentioned OCD treatment management.